 TEA Time is for students for whom English is a second language.
 One can practice one’s English-speaking skills and improve one’s writing skills with other international students and native speakers.
 It meets Wednesdays at 3:30-4:30 pm at the USU Writing Center (RWST 104) during the Spring and Fall semester.
 Further details are available at writing.usu.edu/programs/tea-time.
 The coordinator is Hannah Penner who can be contacted at email@example.com.

 International students and their families would have the opportunity to raise some of their own vegetables and flowers.
-For 2018, a community friend has offered her very large garden at 35 River Park Drive for such use.
+A community friend has offered her very large garden at 35 River Park Drive for such use.
 The garden is sunny and has an automatic watering system.
 The garden will be organic without pesticides.
-Master gardeners are available weekly to help and advice.
+Experienced gardeners are available weekly to help and advice.
 Come even if you have never gardened before.
 River Hollow Park is just across the street for the kids to play.
 However, no dogs will be permitted.
 If you have seeds that you want to plant, bring them with you.
 Seeds of early Spring vegetables will be available for you to choose and plant.
 You may contact the master gardeners beforehand if you have any questions - Hilary Shugart, firstname.lastname@example.org, 435-213-3668 and Cheryl Brunson, email@example.com, 435-213-0454.

 International students and their families, community member and friends are invited to come enjoy our spectacular outdoors.
 The group meets at Aggie Ice Cream parking lot for carpooling.
 Hikers are advised to bring your own water and snacks.
 Bring your own lunch for longer hikes beginning in June.
 It is participant's responsibility to be sure the hike is within their ability and stamina, and to have adequate clothing, food, water, and sun protection.
 If raining on Saturday, the hike will be rescheduled for Sunday, subject to a leader being available for the hike.
 Coordinators are Nathan and Chris Hult, 435-764-1961, 435-764-2678, and .